Learn how to cure PCOS + Leaky Gut naturally with food, safe supplements and holistic lifestyle changes. No prescriptions required!

 I also made some holistic lifestyle changes.
 Some of these were simple, like exercising regularly (don’t miss my favorite FREE online workouts here).
 Though I made the switch from burning out my adrenals by over-exercising (more than 60 minutes per session, or running) several times a week, to exercising for less time (15-30 minutes) every single day, or taking long, leisurely walks and going to restorative yoga classes.

-Others took a bit more discipline, like meditating and tossing toxic store-bought skincare, makeup, personal hygiene and cleaning products for safe, natural alternatives (don’t miss my favorite affordable natural beauty brands here and our Savvy Swaps series, where we make the switch from toxic to safe products monthly!).
+Others took a bit more discipline, like meditating and tossing toxic store-bought skincare, makeup, personal hygiene and cleaning products for safe, natural alternatives (don’t miss my favorite affordable natural beauty brands here, my current green beauty routine, and our Savvy Swaps series, where we make the switch from toxic to safe products monthly!).

 I also started making a lot of my own skincare and cleaning products, because most store-bought products contain a cocktail of harmful chemicals that are proven to cause cancer, hormonal imbalances (including infertility), asthma and allergies, neurotoxicity and other ills.
 This was particularly important for my PCOS, as many of these toxins mimic estrogen in the body, further exacerbating estrogen dominance and hormonal imbalances.